 If your bed sees a lot of daily (nightly) traffic, then the chances of the above problems surfacing increase considerably.
 Luckily, there are a few ways that you can avoid the inevitable wear and tear of your air bed for a while.
-Eventually, your mattress will succumb to its imperfections, but these tips will help you fix the leak and keep your bed alive for longer.
+Eventually, your mattress will succumb to its imperfections, but these tips will help you fix an air mattress leak and keep your bed alive for longer.

 Tips For Increasing the Longevity of Your Air Mattress

 Being that this is normal the last step in the processing of using this mattress, careful handling can often be overlooked.
 However, this is absolutely one of the most important steps and should be done with precision each time to increase the life of your blow up bed.